European Union citizens’ rights post-Brexit

 Where an individual has made National Insurance contributions for the last five consecutive years, this should be sufficient to satisfy the Home Office that the individual meets the continuous residence requirements for settled status.

-Where an EU national has no National Insurance number or if government records are incomplete, an opportunity will be given to provide supplementary evidence, for example, utility bills or property documents, demonstrating their residence in the UK.
+Where an EU national has no National Insurance number or if government records are incomplete, an opportunity will be given to provide supplementary evidence, for example, utility bills or property documents, demonstrating the applicant’s residence in the UK.
 Through the app, applicants simply take a photo of the document showing name, address and dates.

 It is important to note that applicants who do not use the mobile phone app will be required to send their passport to the Home Office or book an appointment at a support centre to have their identity verified.
 Where possible, we recommend using the app either on your own device or a borrowed one – the app stores no data.

-Pre-Settled Status cannot be extended so, if a future application for Settled Status is not made or is not possible, applicants will need to obtain permission in the appropriate category under the immigration system in place at the time.
+Pre-settled status cannot be extended so, if a future application for settled status is not made or is not possible, applicants will need to obtain permission in the appropriate category under the immigration system in place at the time.

-Documents Certifying Permanent Residence (DCPR)
+Documents Certifying Permanent Residence

 Currently, under EU law, EU nationals who have lived in the UK for five continuous years and who have exercised an EU Treaty Right throughout this period are automatically deemed to hold permanent residence.
 They may apply for a Documents Certifying Permanent Residence (DCPR) in order to evidence this status, although this is not mandatory.